5310/atomlike/readme.md

 - Special abilities of Nucleons.
 	- These will cost particles under its control to cast.
 	- May be modal, such as an attractor, or instantaneous, such detonating a portion of total particles.

-I do so hope that the performance logistics are solvable and I get to work on these features.
-I'd hate to have to shelve yet _another_ game project that could've been playable :[